nautobot/pynautobot/docs/basic/api.rst

     >>> nautobot.dcim
     <pynautobot.core.app.App object at 0x7fbd42870fa0>

-The main purpose of :py:class:`~pynautobot.core.app.App` objects is to provide access to the models contained within each app and their data.
+The main purpose of :py:class:`~pynautobot.core.app.App` objects is to provide access to :ref:`Models <Terminology>` and their data.

 Models
 ======

-Pynautobot app objects will treat all unknown attributes as API endpoints that correspond to Models contained within the App.
+Pynautobot :py:class:`~pynautobot.core.app.App` objects will treat all unknown attributes as :py:class:`Endpoints <pynautobot.core.endpoint.Endpoint>`.
+The :py:class:`~pynautobot.core.endpoint.Endpoint` class is used to represent Models in Nautobot.
-For example, the DCIM App contains several Models, such as: *Devices*, *Platforms*, and *Device Roles*.
+For example, the Nautobot DCIM App contains Models, such as: *Devices*, *Platforms*, and *Device Roles*.
-The pynautobot :py:attr:`~pynautobot.api.Api.dcim` app does not provide attributes to represent these models, however, the models are created upon attribute access.
+The pynautobot ``dcim`` :py:class:`~pynautobot.core.app.App` does not provide attributes to represent these Models, however, :py:class:`~pynautobot.core.endpoint.Endpoint` objects are created upon attribute access.

-The code sample below shows that models do not exist in the ``nautobot.dcim`` attribute dict, but the ``devices`` model is still accessible from it.
+The code sample below shows that Models do not exist in the ``nautobot.dcim`` attribute dictionary, but the ``devices`` Model is still accessible from it.

 .. code-block:: python